infrawithshobhit/career-referee/README.md

 ---

-*Built with Kiro AI Assistant for AI for Bharat Week 6 Challenge*
+*Built with Kiro AIs help but skills have been used for AI for Bharat Week 6 Challenge*